UBC-MDS/chocolate_exploration/README.md

 For more information, please refer to the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

+**Note**: the following `make` commands assume you are already in a Python environment where the libraries are installed.
+Before continuing, make sure you have activated the `chocolate_exploration` environment.

 ### Download and split the data set

 Aside from the raw URL mentioned above, you may run the following at the project root to download and split the raw dataset: